Ensono/amido.github.io/docs/workloads/azure/data/data_engineering/data_engineering_intro_azure.md

 [Microsoft Fabric](https://learn.microsoft.com/en-us/fabric/) can be used as the lakehouse layer in an Ensono Stacks data platform.
 Fabric provides an all-in-one analytics experience, with a range of tools for data analysts, data engineers and data scientists.
 It also closely integrates with Power BI.
 Full details on getting a Fabric lakehouse up and running with your Ensono Stacks data platform are in the [getting started](../getting_started/fabric_deployment_guide.md) section.

-## Datastacks
+## Stacks Data utilities

-[Datastacks](./datastacks.md) is a library and CLI built to accelerate the development of data engineering workloads in the data platform.
-It features a range of utilities to enhance the process for developing and deploying production-ready data pipelines and workloads.
+The deployed platform utilises the [Stacks Data Python library](./stacks_data_utilities.md), which provides a range of utilities to enhance the process for developing and deploying production-ready data pipelines and workloads.
+Central to this is the [Datastacks CLI](./datastacks.md), which enables automatic generation of new data workloads.

 ## Quality assurance